 Due to hypovolemic shock, Jesus’ pericardium (the sac containing the heart) had filled up with serum and compressed the heart, restricting flow of thick, sluggish blood to the tissue and further impeding respiration.

-Due to exhaustion from moving up and down the cross for exhalation, carbon dioxide builds up in Jesus’ lungs and aorta.
-Carbonic acid decreases the pH of the blood.
+Carbonic acid builds up in Jesus’ lungs and aorta.
 Jesus feels his heart beating erratically, and knows his moment of death has arrived.
 He musters up his last strength to hoist himself with pierced feet, straighten his legs, and cries out: “Father, into your Hands I commit My Spirit”.
 Then he dies of a cardiac arrest, or in medical jargon, “stress-induced cardiomyopathy”23 .

 A spear is used to pierce Jesus’ right side.
 Water and blood flow out confirming Jesus is dead.5,15,18

-You will explain, “Broken heart syndrome is known in the medical field by another name – stress-induced cardiomyopathy, which comes about when a person has faced immense emotional stress due to severe or continuous rejection, betrayal, emotional abuse, desertion, unreturned love, and/or separation from someone they love very much.23 Jesus was betrayed by one of the 12 people he traveled about with for 3 years.
+You will explain, “The deceased passed on shortly due to broken heart syndrome – better known in the medical field as “stress-induced cardiomyopathy”, which comes about when a person has faced severe or continuous rejection, betrayal, emotional abuse, desertion, unreturned love, and/or separation from someone they love very much.23 Jesus was betrayed by one of the 12 people he traveled about with for 3 years.
 Prior to his trial, he was under so much anguish it caused his capillaries to burst and he sweated blood.
 He was abandoned by his disciples in the Garden of Gethsemane.
 He was slandered and mocked by guards and soldiers.
-If rejection by the people he preached to in his ministry could contribute to so much emotional turmoil, does this not mean that he loved those people very much…..?”
+And .. he was rejected by the very people he came to die for.”

-You ensure the organs of the deceased are in the correct position in the chest cavity before suturing back the butterflied chest flaps.
-After you have removed your personal protective equipment, two men turn up at the front counter of the mortuary to collect the body of Jesus.
+After closing Jesus’ body back, two men turn up at the front counter of the mortuary to collect his body.
 One of them is Joseph, from Arimathea.
 The other is Nicodemus, who is Joseph’s fellow council member.
 You are reluctant to lease Jesus’ body to people from the same Sanhedrin council that condemned him24 but since Pilate has given his permission on such, who are you to protest?
-Joseph takes Jesus’ body and wraps it in a clean linen shroud with myrrh and aloe spices brought by Nicodemus.
-Jesus’ body is then laid in his (Joseph’s) tomb cut out of rock.
+Joseph takes Jesus’ body and wraps it in a clean linen shroud with Nicodemus’ myrrh and aloe spices.
+Jesus’ body is then laid in Joseph’s tomb.
 Joseph rolls a great stone to the entrance of the tomb to seal it.10